pratikdaigavane/django-rest-starter/README.md

  - Django Debug Toolbar
  - PostgreSQL and Redis integrated out of the box.
  - Containerized using Docker and managed using Docker Compose
+ - Pipeline to Test and Build docker image

 ## Prerequisites